 Vycep Na Stojaka

 The food is exceptional and the variety is great.
 You can order veggie burgers, wraps, wok, and pho!
 It’s a great place to grab a quick bite to eat and recharge all your electronics as most tables have outlets for that.

-We could name a few more places but we want you guys to go explore this little area around St James Church yourselves and tell us about the other gems you end up finding.
+We could name a few more places but we want you guys to go explore this area around St James Church yourselves and tell us about the other gems you end up finding.

-#2 Brno Market
+#2 Brno Old Town Square

 Again, this is an area where you can sit down all day and just enjoy the good food, sights, and do some people watching.

-After that you should head to the Brno Market (the building) all the way to the top and enjoy the stunning views.
+After that you should head to the Brno Market (the building) all the way to the top floor and enjoy the stunning views.

 #3 Kníničky Reservoir